 Adi obeyed right away, releasing her hold, and Kaelan dropped to his feet.

-“That’s not fair!”
+“Humph.”
 Kaelan said, pointing an accusing finger.
-“Humph.
+“That’s not fair.
 Last time I shake your hand…”

 Adi’s face showed remorse.

-“I’m sorry, you’re right.
-I shouldn’t do things like that, should I?
-Teasing someone smaller than myself isn’t something my Papa would do.”
+“I’m sorry.
+You’re right, of course.
+I shouldn’t do things like that.
+Teasing someone smaller than myself isn’t something Papa would do.”

 “No, he would,” Kaelan said.
 “But only to us older kids, when we do dangerous and stupid things.”

-“You can be so dumb sometimes…” Juni said quietly.
+“You can be so dumb sometimes…” he said quietly.

 So this is Adienne’s story!
 She will be Aeo’s great-great-great grandmother, born in a small village in Antiell only three years before the calamity that caused the Wound.
 Her story will lead to Aeo’s birthplace and reveal the source of his magickal abilities.
 I wanted to write something a little different in the timeline, I may or may not make this an important part of Aeo’s story (a sort of dual-timeline telling as Alyssum unfolds).
 However, lots of characters makes for tough reading, so I probably shouldn’t do that.
 I have enough characters in Alyssum as it is.